LineNow vs SOS Inventory: POS-First vs QuickBooks-First

 Where LineNow fits

 LineNow comes at procurement from the consumption side, not the QBO side.
 You connect a POS first (Shopify, Square, Toast, Faire, Clover) so the system has real-time daily sales.
 Then it computes what to order — using statistical methods that handle intermittent and erratic demand correctly — and sends POs through whichever channel each supplier prefers.
-AI parses supplier replies.
-Bills get pushed to QuickBooks (or Xero) with COGS classification, but accounting is downstream, not the central object.

 When to choose SOS Inventory